self-host/self-host/docs/presentations/first_few_steps.md

 ---

-6. Scroll down below the response example.
+6. Scroll down to the response section.
 As you can see, we got nothing more than an HTTP 204 (No Content) response from the server.
 This response means that everything is OK and that the server has updated the target.

 ---

-7. If you want to, you can scroll to the blue <a target="_blank" href="http://127.0.0.1:8095/static/swagger-ui#/timeseries/FindTimeSeriesByUuid">GET /v2/timeseries/{uuid}</a> field, input the time series UUID, and execute the request to validate that the tags are indeed there.
+7. If you want to, you can Navigate to the blue <a target="_blank" href="http://127.0.0.1:8095/static/swagger-ui#/timeseries/FindTimeSeriesByUuid">GET /v2/timeseries/{uuid}</a> field, input the time series UUID, and execute the request to validate that the tags are indeed there.

 ## Adding tags to things, datasets and programs